AduragbemiOyinlola/MentornessInternship/Reel-Task/presentation.md

 ## **How to Create a View**

-Below is a simple syntax of how to create _Views_ in SQL
+Below is a simple syntax for creating _Views_ in SQL from a single table.

 ```
 CREATE VIEW view_name AS